MadMowgli/Prometheus_Configurator_.Net_3.1/README.md

 creates an updated prometheus.yml, as well as a previous_prometheus_config.yml.
 Whenever the page is refreshed, the application checks if a previous_prometheus_config.yml is existing and loads this model into memory if so.
 This way, the application keeps track of the newest model at all times.

+### Python Script Addition & Configuration Hosting
+With this Blazor feature being possibly deployed in a business environment, the need for **automatic configuration scraping** arises.